jamie-codes/trading-simulator/README.md

-# trading-simulator
-A mock trading platform deployed on Kubernetes using the free AWS service (AWS EKS), implementing monitoring, logging, and scaling features.
+# Kubernetes-Based Trading System Simulator

+This project demonstrates the deployment of a mock trading system on Kubernetes, with monitoring, logging, and auto-scaling features.
+It is designed to simulate a production-like environment, using Kubernetes, Docker, AWS, and monitoring tools.

+---

+## **Project Overview**

+The goal of this project is to:
+1. Deploy a Python-based trading simulator on Kubernetes.
+2. Set up monitoring and logging to ensure system reliability.
+3. Implement auto-scaling to handle varying workloads.
+4. Simulate high trading activity and optimize system performance.